-We tune in with Madoda Mxakwe, Group Chief Executive Officer of the South African Broadcasting Corporation, whose radio stations and TV channels command an audience of millions on a daily basis
+We tune in with Madoda Mxakwe, Group Chief Executive Officer of the South African Broadcasting Corporation (SABC), whose radio stations and TV channels command an audience of millions on a daily basis.

 Inform, educate, entertain.
 This is the distinct mandate of the South African Broadcasting Corporation (SABC), who has demonstrated an unwavering commitment to delivering content to viewers over the years.

 SABC was established through an Act of Parliament in 1936, which replaced the previous state-controlled African Broadcasting Corporation.

 85 years on, boasting state-of-the-art technology and top-of-the-range on-air talent, SABC has proven to be a media powerhouse in South Africa with a portfolio that now includes 19 radio stations and six television channels available to the general public.

 The corporation implemented its market leading SABC News channel in 2013, broadcasting round-the-clock across Africa, later complemented by the launch of an SABC News app to reflect audience consumption patterns.